rmrt1n/rmrt1n.github.io/src/articles/cli-login/cli-login.md

 ## Security Considerations

 I've mentioned DDOS attacks before as one of the vulnerabilities of this login flow.
-I'll mention a few more and also explain the ways to mitigate it.
+I'll mention a few more and also explain the ways to mitigate them.
 This isn't a comprehensive list of security vulnerabilities though.
 You might need to conduct security tests or assessments depending on your threat model.

 One type of attack we're vulnerable to is the [man-in-the-middle attack](https://en.wikipedia.org/wiki/Man-in-the-middle_attack).
 A man-in-the-middle attack can happen when we try to log in over an insecure connection.
 An attacker can listen to your network traffic and steal your access tokens.
-Thankfully this kind of attack is easy to mitigate by using a secure connection like HTTPS.
+Thankfully, this kind of attack is easy to mitigate by using a secure connection like HTTPS.
 HTTPS encrypts your network traffic, preventing a third party from reading your network activity.

 Another kind of attack is a [brute force attack](https://en.wikipedia.org/wiki/Brute-force_attack).
 Since the endpoints to poll for the access tokens don't require authentication, attackers can brute force UUID values until they get an access token.
 This can be mitigated by expiring the CLI sessions and applying the same strategies as with DDOS attacks.